IsaacRF/EpicBitmapRenderer/README.md

 EpicBitmapRenderer.initDiskCache(this);
 ```

-<p>To decode Bitmaps from files or URLs, your app may need to request special permissions</p>
+To decode Bitmaps from files or URLs, your app may need to request special permissions.

-<h3>3.- Decoding Bitmaps</h3>
+### 3.- Decoding Bitmaps
-<p>EpicBitmapRenderer is a static class containing only static methods, so you don't need to instantiate it to use the library.
-Here is an example, extracted from samples app, of calling a method to decode a Bitmap from a resource of your app, and then showing it on an ImageView, or handling the decoding error, if one occurs.</p>
+EpicBitmapRenderer is a static class containing only static methods, so you don't need to instantiate it to use the library.
+Here is an example, extracted from samples app, of calling a method to decode a Bitmap from a resource of your app, and then showing it on an ImageView, or handling the decoding error, if one occurs.

 ```java
 /*Sample 1: Decode Bitmap from Resource app icon, downsample if needed